Events at Oscar Scherer State Park

 Some are national events, mandated by the Department of Environmental Protection – DEP, and free to the public, some are organized by OSSP staff, some by the FOSP, and some by a collaboration of the park, the friends and other third party groups.

 Please be assured that park activities, with a current selection and programs and events, will be reinstated as soon as possible.
-In-the-meantime, please click this link for a sample of our Winter 2019/Spring 2020 EVENTS AND PROGRAMS flyer.
+In-the-meantime, please click this link for a sample of our Latest EVENTS AND PROGRAMS flyer.